magic-spells/gift-with-purchase/README.md

 ### Line Item Properties

-When adding gifts to the cart, the component sets these properties:
+When adding gifts to the cart, the component automatically sets these properties for proper cart integration:

 ```javascript
 {